How to Create a Workflow: A Step-by-Step Guide

 Build a workflow in 5 steps

-Step 1: Define the workflow boundaries
+Step 1: Establish boundaries

 The single most important thing to remember about workflows is that they need clearly defined beginnings and endings.
 Without them, it’s difficult to control the workflow.
 Without a consistent starting point, how do you know when the workflow is active?
 Without a defined result, how can you measure its success or efficiency?